Study Visits for Primary Schools

 Groups that qualify for this subsidy are charged at £5.00 per child, with one accompanying adult free for every seven children (for primary classes), or one supervisory adult free for every four children (for nursery classes), and any additional adult charged at £5.00

 - Only to teacher-led outings from primary schools, or nursery classes operated as part of a primary school and sharing their premises.
 All other types of pre-school group should use the groups visit booking form.

 - Such study visits must be pre-booked, include at least 20 children, and take place mid-week during term time.

-Except for the period between the 15th May and the end of the June term, we offer a choice of "discovery sessions" on topics that link to the Curriculum for Excellence and are intended to support classroom studies.
+Throughout term-time, we offer a choice of "discovery sessions" on topics that link to the Curriculum for Excellence and are intended to support classroom studies.
 Such sessions require the full attention of children and need to take place in small groups away from other distractions.
 The spaces in which these learning activities take place have a limited capacity, hence the need to restrict the number of adult helpers attending these.

 Your Choice of Discovery Session

 Discovery Sessions are hands-on learning activities that can be linked to curriculum studies and are delivered by an experienced demonstrator.
 Sessions usually involve groups of 15-20 children and last about 20 minutes.
 Large parties are therefore split into a number of sessions.
 Children can only receive a single discovery session during the course of their visit.